 Free Pattern – Best of All Quilt Block

-The Best of All quilt block is a lovely traditional quilt block that finishes at 12″ square.
-But I’m going to show you a non-traditional way of constructing this block.
+The Best of All quilt block is a lovely traditional star quilt block that finishes at 12″ square.
+The double diamond design behind the double star is just beautiful!
+It is easy to sew together except for that one unit.
+But I’m going to show you a unique (and easier) way to construct that unit.
 Let’s get started!

 Sewing Directions: